 Luvele Yogurt Makers are designed to help you make the purest, most natural probiotic packed yoghurt at home.
 The result is additive free, sugar free, and preservative free yoghurt - basically the real deal!

 We have 2 new Yoghurt Makers, The Pure and Pure Plus, with a 2L Glass or 4x400ml ceramic Jar options.
 The new Yogurt Makers also feature Water-Bath Technology for an accurate and even temperature throughout the incubation process, which is vital to maximize the probitoic's or good bacteria in your homemade yogurt.
-They also feature three temperature setting options, 36 / 38 / 40 Degrees C, as well as a 24 hour digital timer.
+Featuring a 36 hour digital timer, as well as an incubation temperature range of between 25 and 50 degrees C, set the perfect temperature range for the good bacteria to grow and the live active cultures to flourish.

 What is a yogurt maker?